Wing

 Autonomous, lightweight delivery drones to transport goods

 Wing is an Alphabet company that offers drone delivery.
 Wing’s fleet of lightweight, highly automated delivery drones transport small packages directly from businesses to homes and between healthcare providers in minutes.
 While at X, the team developed their technology from the ground up, building a drone capable of flying 20km round trips at 130km/h as well as an unmanned traffic management platform.
-Today Wing operates across three continents — the United States, Europe, and Australia.
+Today Wing’s highly automated aircraft have completed hundreds of thousands of deliveries across three continents and in multiple major U.S. cities.

-The Wing team conducting flight tests in Merced, California
+The Wing team conducting flight tests in Merced, California, with an early-stage prototype.

 The Environmental Costs of Moving Goods

 From steamships to railroads, from the Pony Express to modern delivery services like FedEx and DHL, advances in how we move goods from place to place have helped reshape the world.
 Moving goods around our cities has become harder and costlier.
 Our networks of roads are heaving under the pressure of increasing traffic congestion, and the growing demand for faster delivery.
-Whether it’s the parent stuck at home with sick kids and no dinner, or the tradesmen on a site missing a tool, current methods of road transportation are not always fast enough to solve the problem at hand.
-The transportation of goods has also added to the increase of CO2 gases emitted into the atmosphere — in the U.S. alone, 28% of greenhouse gas emissions come from transportation.
+Whether it’s the parent stuck at home with sick kids and no dinner, or the tradesmen on a site missing a tool, current methods of road transportation are not always fast or efficient enough to solve the problem at hand.

 In 2012, the team initially set out to explore how drone delivery could safely and quickly deliver everything from medicine to food.
 They designed a system that could bring defibrillators to people having a heart attack with the hope that lives could be saved if the devices arrived faster in the air.
 The team soon learned that integration into emergency medical services was its own huge task — developing safe and reliable drone technology was a challenge unto itself.
 So, they honed their focus on redesigning the system to transport small packages, across many everyday situations, where the speed of delivery was a significant factor.